mohamuhsin/investment-calculator/README.md

 Demonstrating the concept of components, jsx, props and state.

-Demonstrating the concept of components, jsx, props
+Demonstrating the concept of components, jsx, pro